Ante-237/alu-shell/processes_and_signals/README.md

 7 -> picking up signals and displaying custom messages 8 -> kill process no matter what
-9 -> handles signals in an infinity lopp with custom messages
+9 -> handles signals in an infinity lopp with custom messages 10 -> creates a process and manages it with start , stop , restart